-For information about the policies, use scenarios, and limits of preemptible instances, see Overview.
+For information about the scenarios for which preemptible instances are suitable and the interruption and reclamation mechanism of preemptible instances, see Overview.

 Preemptible instances are billed in 1-second increments and paid for on an hourly basis.
 You pay for preemptible instances after you use them.

-The market price refers only to the price of the instance type.
-It does not include the prices of other resources, such as disks and public bandwidth.
+Price: refers to the price of the instance type, which does not include the prices of other resources such as disks and public bandwidth.

-The market price varies based on supply and demand of instance types.
-The following figure is provided for illustrative purposes only.
+The market price varies based on the supply and demand for the instance type.
+The following figure is provided only for illustrative purposes.